openscoring/openscoring-python/README.md

 print(result)
 ```

-The same, but representing the data record as an `openscoring.EvaluationRequest` object:
+The same, but wrapping the data record into an `openscoring.EvaluationRequest` object for request identification purposes:

 ```python
 evaluationRequest = openscoring.EvaluationRequest("record-001", arguments)